Days

 Allow WordPress User Registration

-The first thing you need to do is enabling memberships on your website.
-For this, go to Settings > General in your WordPress admin dashboard.
-Here you will see the membership options.
+The first thing you need to do is enable memberships on your website.
+To do this, go to Settings >> General in your WordPress admin dashboard.
+Here, you will see the membership options.

 Click on the check box to enable registrations.
 Now select the role for which you want the user to register.